 A product strategy meeting can easily turn into a battle of opinions.
 And in a meeting where many of the attendees are executives who outrank you, it can be difficult to have the confidence to stand behind your strategic ideas if you can’t back them up with hard evidence.

 Furthermore, executives often have a bias for data because they know that every decision represents a risk — and people are often more comfortable with risk if it has hard evidence supporting it.

 Step 5: Communicate your agreed-upon strategy after the meeting

 When you have achieved the ultimate goal of your meeting — an agreed-upon product strategy for you to begin driving — you will want to take one more step before digging into the execution.

 Because people often hear things differently in meetings like these, it is a good idea to recap for everyone who participated exactly what the team agreed would be the product strategy.

 And the best way to do this will be with a clear, plain-language recap — accompanied, ideally, by an early draft of your visual product roadmap.

 Nobody trips and falls into successful product strategy meetings — you have to create them on purpose

 If this formula doesn’t jive with your company culture, feel free to deviate and iterate.
-My problem-solving method of choice is to make a list of everything that might happen and what I’d like to have happen, and draw up plans beforehand.
-As with everything, planning ahead is the key to success, even with challenges like competing ideas, strong opinions and limited resources.
+My problem-solving method of choice is to make a list of everything that might happen and what I’d like to have happened and draw up plans beforehand.
+As with everything, planning ahead is the key to success, even with challenges like competing ideas, strong opinions, and limited resources.
 You can still unite your stakeholders around a single strategic objective, and go from there.